 In his seminal work The Love of Learning and the Desire for God, historian Jean Leclercq said that according to St. Gregory the Great, “The Christian life is conceived as, above all, a life of detachment and desire: detachment from the world and from sin, and an intense desire for God.”

-Gregory’s description of the Christian life doubles as a description of Elizabeth Ann Seton’s life, even before she became a religious sister.
+Gregory’s description of the Christian life doubles as a description of Elizabeth Ann Seton’s life, even before she entered religious life.

 Elizabeth once wrote to a friend that she had come to understand Providence better “this morning at communion, submitting all my desires and actions in entire abandonment to His will.”